 If you have completed integrating our APIs in your application you may start testing using the Pre-Prod environment.

-The entire API payload would be encrypted end-to-end using the steps outlined in the YAP Security framework document which will be shared to you.
+The entire API payload would be encrypted end-to-end using the steps outlined in the M2PFintech Security framework document which will be shared to you.

 The commonly used message structure for HTTP request headers & payload